‘The capacity to learn is a gift; the ability to learn is a skill; the willingness to learn is a choice.’ ~ Brian Herbert

 As doctors, we have all been guilty of sloppy clinical documentation.
 It is an area that has never been well-taught in Medical School, and it is often not given the time and effort reflective of its importance in clinical practice.
 Documentation is the crux of medicolegal defence, but that is not its true function.
 The main purpose of documentation should not be about the lawyers; it should be about ensuring clinical safety.
 This seminar covers not only what is good documentation, why it is important, who can access it, when should it be done and how can we do it so that it does not impede our clinical efficiency.

 Handling patient complaints can be stressful, hurtful, frustrating and demoralising.
-This 2-part series looks at both written and verbal complaints.
+This workshop looks at both written and verbal complaints.
 We dissect the components of the different complaint types, we examine the personalities behind these complaints, and we delve into the real causes that led to them.
 This workshop will also cover how to construct a response, providing you with a practical framework.